McNally v R: Implications

 McNally was an important case in popular discourse, opening up discussion about legal discrimination against transgender and gender non-conforming people in sexual assault and rape law.

 Criticism

 Various scholars have criticized the court decision.
 Legal theorist Alex Sharpe offers a dissenting argument, suggesting that McNally v R and related cases undermine the privacy rights of transgender and gender non-conforming people.
+Joseph Fischel, in Screw Consent, suggested that the framing of the McNally decision as "gender fraud" not only subjugates the dignity and equality of transgender people, but also their sexual autonomy.
+He suggests questioning the expectant conditions under which the 'deception' takes place: